Azure/azure-storage-php/BreakingChanges.md

   - `setComputeRangeMD5()` -> `setRangeGetContentMD5()`

 File
 * Populate content MD5 for range gets on Files.
-The content MD5 returned for range gets on Files will be the value of the whole file’s MD5 value.
+  - `MicrosoftAzure\Storage\File\Models\FileProperties::getContentMD5()` will always return the value of the whole file’s MD5 value.
+  - Added `MicrosoftAzure\Storage\File\Models\FileProperties::getRangeContentMD5()` to get MD5 of a file range.

 Tracking Breaking changes in 0.17.0